kksaunders251/README.md/README.md

 ### Work Routine
 I am at my best in the **mornings!** Ready to chit chat about work from 9-6 pm
 ### Best Way to communicate
-- **Email**: For non-urgent but longer questions because it helps me to process more efficiently and think through the problem better
+- **Email**: For non-urgent but more extended questions because it helps me to process more efficiently and think through the problem better
 - **Google Chat:** Casual quick questions/coonvos
 - **In-person**: MY FAVORITE!
 >  **ALSO** Feel Free to tap me, even if I have headphones on (I prefer to work with something in the background)